bijankundu/Inshorts-Api/Readme.md

-# 📰 Inshorts News API [UNOFFICIAL]
+# Inshorts News API [UNOFFICIAL] 📰

 ---

-#### This is an Unofficial API for inshorts news platform.
+#### Inshorts is an app which provides news from different sources and presents them under 60 words.
+This is an Unofficial API for Inshorts.
 You can fetch news from multiple different sources as gathered by the inshorts platform.
+This API Scraps content from the Inshorts website and provides it in easy to use JSON Format.

 ---